 London, January 25, 2021: The Justice for Journalists Foundation is now accepting applications for its annual Investigative Grant Programme.
-Applications for journalistic investigations into violent crimes against media workers will be accepted until March 14, 2021.
+The JFJ Investigative Grant Programme is now closed until 2022.

 The Foundation’s Advisory and Expert Boards will consider all applications that meet the Foundation’s criteria.
 This year, due to COVID-19 related travel restrictions, we will only accept proposals for investigating and reporting the stories that do not require any foreign travel.
 Therefore, this year the maximum amount offered for each individual grant is USD 50’000.